Here are some questions people have when they're considering

 Canyon, UT.
 September, 2010)

-Because Jim and I have gotten to the point of RVing for most of the
+Because Jim and I have gotten to the point of RVing for two-thirds of the

 year in a gradual manner, there weren't any sudden surprises or